ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Notes on Inputs to Noise Function Parameters for OCR, Phonetic, Typographic and Numeric Miswriting**

-Currently, the user will input values that are directly used in the noise functions: rows eligible for errors, and noise level at the token level.
+The user will have the opportunity to change all parameters used in the noise functions from their default values.
 These are then directly plugged into noise functions.

+The exact method for how a user will input the parameters has not been finalized.
+We anticipate a nested parameter dictionary with the levels as: :code:`{observer}_{column}_{noise_function}_{param}`.

-One limitation of this strategy is that since there is a random probability of a particular character/token receiving noise, not all rows that are selected to be eligble for noise will actually receive noise.
+One limitation of having a row probability and then token probability is that since there is a random probability of a particular character/token receiving noise, not all rows that are selected to be eligble for noise will actually receive noise.
 Another limitation is that token error rate is not very intuitive for the end user.

 At some point in the future, we might make this more user friendly.
 However, for the sake of a minimum functional model, this is satisfactory.

-A few functions have additional parameters that allow the user more control.
-These inputs will not be specified in the main settings for pseudopeople listed above.
-We imagine that a yaml file (or similar file type) will be available for users to download and adjust the additional inputs if desired.
-The table below outlines these inputs, their purpose, and the default value for the yaml file.
+Some functions have additional parameters, as listed in the table above.
+These parameters are explained in more depth in the table below.

 .. list-table:: Additional Inputs and Default Values
-  :widths: 20 20 20 20
+  :widths: 20 20 20
   :header-rows: 0

   * - Noise Function Affected
-    - Observer Data Affected
     - Additional Inputs
     - Default Input Value
   * - Typographic Noise
-    - First name, middle initial, last name, street name, city name, employer name
     - Probability that a corrupted token contains the original token
     - 0.1
   * - Age miswriting
-    - Age
-    - Numeric errors possible (note: inputted as a list of values)
+    - Possible perturbations of age (e.g., for [1, -1] and age of 7, the possible "incorrect" results will be 6 and 8)
     - [1, -1]
   * - Zip code miswriting
-    - Zip code
     - Separate error rates for first 2 digits, middle digit, and last 2 digits
     - First 2 digits: 0.04, middle digit: 0.2, last 2 digits: 0.36